naiemmlbd/UnsplashPhotos/README.md

 * [UI][30] - Details on why and how to use UI Components in your apps - together or separate
     * [Fragment][34] - A basic unit of composable UI.
     * [Animations & Transitions][31] - Move widgets and transition between screens.
-    * [Layout][35] - Lay out widgets using different algorithms.
+    * [Jetpack Compose][35] - Jetpack Compose is Android’s recommended modern toolkit for building native UI.
-    * [Paging 3][40] - The Paging library helps you load and display pages of data from a larger dataset from local storage or over network.
+    * [Paging 3][40] - The Paging library helps you load and display pages of data from a larger dataset from local storage or over the network.
-* Third party and miscellaneous libraries
+* Third-party and miscellaneous libraries
-    * [Kotlin Coroutines][91] for managing background threads with simplified code and reducing needs for callbacks
+    * [Kotlin Coroutines][91] for managing background threads with simplified code and reducing need for callbacks
     * [Glide][90] - for image loading.
     * [Hilt][92] - Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
     * [LruCache][94] - to cache Api response.